Women's boxing: United Kingdom

-One of the earliest mentions of women’s boxing is in the travelogue of a German man who visited London in 1710.
+One of the earliest mentions of women's boxing is in the travelogue of a German man who visited London in 1710.
 While taking in a men's boxing match, he met a woman in the audience who claimed to have previously boxed another woman in the same venue.

 One of the earliest known fights to have been advertised in print was in London between Elizabeth Wilkinson and Hannah Hyfield in 1722.
 Billing herself as the "European Championess", Wilkinson and her husband would also fight other mixed couples as a pair, with Wilkinson fighting the other woman and her husband, the other man.
 In those days, the rules of boxing allowed kicking, gouging and other methods of attack not part of today's arsenal.

 During the 1920s, Professor Andrew Newton formed a Women's Boxing Club in London.
 However women's boxing was hugely controversial.
 In early 1926, Shoreditch borough council banned an arranged exhibition match between boxers Annie Newton and Madge Baker, a student of Digger Stanley.
 An attempt to hold the match in nearby Hackney instead was defeated by a campaign led by the Mayor of Hackney, who wrote, "I regard this proposed exhibition of women boxers as a gratification of the sensual ideals of a crowd of vulgar men."
 The Home Secretary Sir William Joynson-Hicks was among those opposing the match, claiming "the Legislature never imagined that such a disgraceful exhibition would have been staged in this country."
 The story was reported across the country and even internationally.

 In 1997 the British Amateur Boxing Association sanctioned its first boxing competition for women.
 The first event was meant to be between two thirteen-year-olds, but one of the boxers dropped out because of hostile media attention.
 A month later, an event was held between two sixteen-year-olds.

 Jane Couch became the first licensed female boxer in the United Kingdom in 1998.
 The British Boxing Board of Control initially refused to grant Couch a professional licence on the sole ground that she was a woman, and argued that PMS made women too unstable to box.
 Claiming sexual discrimination and supported by the Equal Opportunities Commission, Couch managed to have this decision overturned by a tribunal in March 1998.
-However, some criticism followed as the British Medical Association called this result "a demented extension of equal opportunities".
+However, some criticism followed; the British Medical Association called this result "a demented extension of equal opportunities".
 The first sanctioned professional boxing match between women in the U.K. was in November 1998 at Streatham in London, between Couch and Simona Lukic.
 Couch won.

 In 2001, Nicola Adams became the first woman boxer ever to represent England, which she did in a fight against an Irish boxer.
 In 2007 she became the first English female boxer to win a medal in a major boxing tournament, taking silver in the European Championships.
-In 2008 she won a silver medal that was Britain’s first women’s world championship medal in women’s boxing.
+In 2008 she won a silver medal that was Britain's first women's world championship medal in women's boxing.